 Mimic the movement of the sun across the sky by slowly moving the flashlight in a half-circle and then setting it back down on the floor.
 Say: The sun moves from one side of the sky until it's right above our heads, and then it moves back down until we can't see it anymore.
 When the flashlight reaches the floor, have the adult or teen helper turn off the lights.
-Then turn off the flashlight, and have kids pretend to sleep again.
+Then turn off the flashlight.